 In 2014, she is working on a longterm project on the future of primary care in America — as part of a year-long fellowship from the Association of Health Care Journalists.

-Her pieces have won a number of national awards, including the National Edward R. Murrow Award, the Daniel Schorr Journalism Prize, New York Festival’s Silver Baton, Public Radio News Directors, Inc. (PRNDI) Award, the National Mental Health Association’s Media Award, a Gracie Allen Award from the Association of Women in Radio and Televison, Dart Award for Coverage of Trauma, and the Association of Health Care Journalists Award (First Place).
+Her pieces have won a number of national awards, including the National Edward R. Murrow Award, the Daniel Schorr Journalism Prize, New York Festival’s Silver Baton, Public Radio News Directors, Inc. (PRNDI) Award, the National Mental Health Association’s Media Award, a Gracie Allen Award from the Association of Women in Radio and Televison, Dart Award for Coverage of Trauma (Hon.
+Mention), and the Association of Health Care Journalists Award (First Place).

 In 2011, she won the Erikson Prize for Mental Health Reporting for her body of work on mental illness.

 Karen previously worked as a print reporter for The Philadelphia Inquirer, and has freelanced for The Boston Globe, The Washington Post, The San Francisco Examiner, and other publications.
 She earned a Masters of Journalism from the Graduate School of Journalism at the University of California at Berkeley in 1996.

 She lives with her husband Sean, and twin children, Sam and Lucy, in Northampton, Massachusetts.